SexChrLab/SCC-alignment/02_SCC_check/README.md

 # Overall Description

-This Snakemake workflow is for identifying the sex chromosome complement of a set of samples using whole-genome short-read sequencing data using comparative read depth.
-This information should be then be incorporated into the JSON config file (SCC-analysis_config.json) for use in SCC-aware variant calling.
+This Snakemake workflow is for identifying the sex chromosome complement of a set of samples using short-read sequencing data using comparative read depth.
+This information should be then be incorporated into the JSON config file (`DNA_samples.config.json`) for use in SCC-aware variant calling and/or SCC-aware gene quantification (`RNAseq_samples.config.json`).

-# Rationale
+# Techniques for estimating the sex chromosome complement of each sample

 It is important to know if a sample possesses a Y chromosome or not to understand potential biases this can introduce into traditional read mapping-based genomic analyses.
+Here we present various methods you can use to gather evidence that you can to know the sex chromosome complement of your samples or confirm reported sex of the sample.

+### DNA sequencing
-Here, were subsample the read files to ~1X coverage (assuming PE 150bp short reads) and quickly map these read to a Y PAR-masked reference.
+If you have DNA sequencing data, we have provided code that uses the `indexcov` application to calculate relative read depth for chromosome Y in order to determine whether a Y chromosome is present in your sample.
+We subsample the read files to ~1X coverage (assuming PE 150bp short reads) and quickly map these read to a Y PAR-masked reference.
 If the sample possesses a Y chromosome the chrY copy number (CN) will be greater than ~0.
-This pipeline is built for speed to encourage its use, but is not accurate for determining chrX CN.
-If chrX CN important for your use case, simply align all the reads (20-30X) and run indexcov following the programs documentation (https://github.com/brentp/goleft/tree/master/indexcov).
+This pipeline is built for speed to encourage its use, but is not accurate for determining chrX copy number.
+If chrX copy number is important for your use case, simply align all the reads (20-30X) and run indexcov following the programs documentation (https://github.com/brentp/goleft/tree/master/indexcov).

+### RNA sequencing

 # Running the workflow